it-at-m/refarch-templates/docs/develop.md

 ::: info Information
 To make CodeRabbit work, make sure that it has access to your GitHub repository.
-For projects in the `it-at-m` organization CodeRabbit automatically has access and is enabled when the configuration file is found in your repository.
+For projects in the `it-at-m` organization, CodeRabbit automatically has access and is enabled when the configuration file is found in your repository.
 :::

 ::: danger IMPORTANT
 Code Rabbit is free to use for open-source projects.
-If you are developing a project with no public visibility you might need to remove the `.coderabbit.yaml` file.
+If you are developing a project with no public visibility, you might need to remove the `.coderabbit.yaml` file.
 :::

 ### CodeQL